If you can't find the answer to your question, please contact us at firstname.lastname@example.org

 School Year Cohort

-Live sessions are help once a week and are 3.5 hours long.
-Beyond this time for live sessions, each week students typically spend 1 hour on the student portal going through on-demand lectures of the week, 3-10 hours working on their startups, and 1 hour at BETA Camp socials.
+Live sessions are held once a week, on Saturdays from 12 -3:30 pm EST. Beyond this time for live sessions, each week students typically spend 1 hour on the student portal going through on-demand lectures of the week, 5-10 hours working on their startups, and 1 hour at BETA Camp socials.

 We don’t allow students to participate by session or by week.
 BETA Camp's designed program is built to bring students the full of experience of starting their first business and learning the skills and mindset it takes to get there.
-Each week’s programming builds on top of each other and seeing the program as a whole instead of several parts will provide students with the best concrete results.
+Each week’s programming builds on top of previous work.
+Seeing the program as a whole, instead of several parts will provide students with the best concrete results.

 We don't have a set number of students that we must take in order to run the program or a cap on the maximum number of students.
 We take all students who are qualified and only students who meet our selection bar.